Psychology

 Choosing What's Real

 You no longer have to invite their dysfunction into your space.
 You don’t have to engage, explain, or entertain any part of their cycle.
+You are no longer a character in their story.
+You are the author of your own.

 Because now, you get to choose: